Department of Mechanical Engineering

 ME 3113.
 Measurements and Instrumentation.
 (2-3) 3 Credit Hours.

 Prerequisites: EE 2213, EGR 2513, PHY 1951, and PHY 1971.
 Fundamentals of measurement systems theory and laboratory practice.
 Descriptive statistics, probability distributions, error, uncertainty analysis, technical report writing, and data acquisition.
 Generally offered: Fall, Spring, Summer.
-Differential Tuition: $165.
-Course Fees: L001 $30; DL01 $75.
+This course has Differential Tuition.
+Course Fee: L001 $30; DL01 $75.

 ME 3183.
 Python: Big Data in Engineering and Environmental Systems.
 (3-0) 3 Credit Hours.

-Prerequisite: ME 2173.
+Prerequisite: ME 3173 (or ME 2173 in previous catalogs), or equivalent.
 Introduction to Python as a programming language and to several modules of Python specific to scientific computing.
 Understanding physical principles of engineering systems from data using Python platform.
 The course introduces scientific data analysis including statistical analysis of stochastic processes and numerical methods for big data.
-Differential Tuition: $165.
+This course has Differential Tuition.

 ME 3241.
 Materials Engineering Laboratory.
 (0-3) 1 Credit Hour.

 Prerequisite: Concurrent enrollment in or completion of ME 3243.
 Investigation of the mechanical properties of engineering materials, with emphasis on metals, sample preparation, and metallography.
 (Formerly ME 3244.
 Credit cannot be earned for both ME 3244 and ME 3241.)
-Differential Tuition: $55.
+This course has Differential Tuition.
 Course Fee: L001 $30.

 ME 3243.
 Materials Engineering.
 (3-0) 3 Credit Hours.

 Prerequisites: CHE 1103, EGR 2103, and concurrent enrollment in or completion of ME 3241.
 Fundamentals in atomic structure, microstructures, properties, and mechanical behavior of engineering materials, such as metals, polymers, and ceramics.
 (Formerly ME 3244.
 Credit cannot be earned for both ME 3244 or ME 3243 and ME 3241.
 Prior completion of ME 3244 can be substituted for ME 3243 and ME 3241.)
 Generally offered: Fall, Spring.
-Differential Tuition: $165.
-Course fee: DL01 $75.
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 ME 3263.
 Manufacturing Engineering.
 (3-0) 3 Credit Hours.

 Prerequisites: EGR 2513, ME 3241, and ME 3243 (or ME 3244 in previous catalogs).
 Manufacturing processes, quality assurance, statistical methods, economic analysis, planning, and communication.
 (Formerly titled "Materials Processing.")
 Generally offered: Fall, Spring, Summer.
-Differential Tuition: $165.
+This course has Differential Tuition.

 ME 3273.
 Operations Research.
 (3-0) 3 Credit Hours.

-Prerequisite: ME 2173.
+Prerequisite: ME 3173 (or ME 2173 in previous catalogs), or equivalent.
 Introduction to fundamental optimization models and solution methods, including linear programs, the simplex method, duality theory, sensitivity analysis, integer programs, and network flows.
 Focus on formulating and solving practical operations research problems and the use of optimization software.
-Differential Tuition: $165.
+This course has Differential Tuition.

 ME 3293.
 Thermodynamics I. (3-0) 3 Credit Hours.

-Prerequisites: EGR 2103 and MAT 1224.
+Prerequisite: EGR 2103 and MAT 1223 (or MAT 1224 in previous catalogs).
 Heat, work, equations of state, thermodynamics systems, control volume, first and second laws of thermodynamics, applications of the laws of thermodynamics, reversible and irreversible processes, and introduction to basic thermodynamic cycles.
-(Same as CME 2503.
-Credit cannot be earned for both ME 3293 and CME 2503.)
 Generally offered: Fall, Spring, Summer.
-Differential Tuition: $165.
-Course fee: DL01 $75.
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 ME 3323.
 Mechanical Vibration.
 (3-0) 3 Credit Hours.

-Prerequisites: EGR 2323 and EGR 2513.
+Prerequisite: EGR 2513 and EGR 3423.
 Free and forced vibrations, single and multiple degree of freedom systems, damping, matrix methods, time-domain and frequency-domain.
 Applications in the transmission and control of vibration.
 Generally offered: Spring.
-Differential Tuition: $165.
+This course has Differential Tuition.

 ME 3513.
 Mechanism Design.
 (3-0) 3 Credit Hours.

-Prerequisites: EGR 2513 and ME 1403.
+Prerequisite: EGR 2513 and ME 1403.
 Introduction to mechanisms, graphical and linear analytical methods for kinematic synthesis of mechanisms; design of cam follower; gearing fundamentals, ordinary and planetary gear trains; and computer-aided design projects.
-Differential Tuition: $165.
+This course has Differential Tuition.

 Prerequisites: ME 3113 and concurrent enrollment in or completion of ME 3543.
 Investigation of the dynamics and control of physical systems.
 (Formerly ME 4733.
 Credit cannot be earned for both ME 4733 and ME 3541.)
-Differential Tuition: $55.
+This course has Differential Tuition.

 ME 3543.
 Dynamic Systems and Control.
 (3-0) 3 Credit Hours.

-Prerequisites: EGR 2513 and EGR 3323, and concurrent enrollment in or completion of ME 3113.
+Prerequisite: EGR 2513, EGR 3423, and concurrent enrollment in or completion of ME 3113.
 Introduction to modeling and control of dynamic physical systems, analysis and design of control systems for mechanical, electrical, manufacturing, fluid, and thermal systems.
 (Formerly ME 4522 and ME 4523.
 Credit cannot be earned for more than one of the following: ME 3543, ME 4522, or ME 4523.)
 Generally offered: Fall, Spring, Summer.
-Differential Tuition: $165.
-Course fee: DL01 $75.
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 ME 3663.
 Fluid Mechanics.
 (3-0) 3 Credit Hours.

-Prerequisites: EGR 2323, EGR 2513, and completion of or concurrent enrollment in ME 3293.
+Prerequisite: EGR 2513, EGR 3423, and completion of or concurrent enrollment in ME 3293.
 Fluid properties, fluid statics, integral and differential analysis of fluid flow, viscous laminar and turbulent flow in conduits, dimensional analysis, boundary layer concepts, drag and lift.
 Generally offered: Fall, Spring, Summer.
-Differential Tuition: $165.
-Course fee: DL01 $75.
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 ME 3813.
 Mechanics of Solids.
 (3-0) 3 Credit Hours.

-Prerequisites: EGR 2103 and MAT 1224.
+Prerequisite: EGR 2103 and MAT 1223 (or MAT 1224 in previous catalogs).
 Internal forces and deformations in solids, stress, strain and their relations, torsion, stresses and deflections in beams, and elastic behavior of columns.
-(Same as CE 3103.
-Credit cannot be earned for both ME 3813 and CE 3103.)
 Generally offered: Fall, Spring, Summer.
-Differential Tuition: $165.
-Course fee: DL01 $75.
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 ME 3823.
 Machine Element Design.
 (3-0) 3 Credit Hours.